CircleCI-Public/config-preview-sdk/docs/structure.md

       - echo
 ```

-Note that the example Orb shown above has a single command name `echo` and a single job named `hello`.
+Note that the example orb shown above has a single command name `echo` and a single job named `hello`.

 ### Naming